-Television production is an industry based around specific periods.
+Television production is an industry based on specific periods.
 Pre, shoot, post.
 Crew come and go; familiar faces reconnect over catering, check-ins, and briefings.
 The familiar questions are part of the ritual of making a show: “What have you been working on?” followed by “what are you working on next?”

 It’s often this tangled and symbiotic web that is blamed for the lack of innovation when it comes to the actual processes around making a show.
 Everyone needs to hit the ground running.
 There’s little time for onboarding, handovers, testing, and trials.
 Tools and systems need to work first go – and be simple and familiar.